NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

        com.nvidia.spark.rapids.tool.qualification.QualificationMain [options]
        <eventlogs | eventlog directories ...>

-  -a, --application-name  <arg>     Filter event logs whose application name
+  -a, --application-name  <arg>     Filter event logs by application name.
+The
-                                    matches exactly or is a substring of input string.
-Regular expressions not
-                                    supported.
-For filtering based on complement
+                                    string specified can be a regular expression, substring, or exact match.
+For filtering based on complement of application name,
-                                    of application name, use ~APPLICATION_NAME.
+                                    use ~APPLICATION_NAME. i.e Select all event
-                                    i.e Select all event logs except the ones which have application name as the input string.
+                                    logs except the ones which have application name as the input string.
   -f, --filter-criteria  <arg>      Filter newest or oldest N eventlogs based on
                                     application start timestamp, unique
                                     application name or filesystem timestamp.